sausheong/polyglot/README.md

 It means no more programming language wars -- programmers can use the best language for the job and/or their favorite language to write different parts of the same web application.

-It also means no dependency hell.
+It can also mean no dependency hell.
 Different parts of the same web application can use different libraries.
 Because of this, adding new features can use new libraries without upgrading the entire library.

 ### A complex web framework

 So what's the catch?
 There must be a catch, and there is certainly one.
 Polyglot *increases* the complexity in the effort to develop web applications.
 Unlike frameworks like Rails or Django or Express, Polyglot doesn't exist to make life easier for the programmer.
+In fact it adds the complexity of the application, not only in the deployment but also in the development.

 As a programmer you trade complexity and effort for something you think is more important for the web application you're creating.
 In Polyglot, we are trading complexity and effort for: